jelford/extract/README.md

 * How is this different to `grep -o`?

-`extract` It only prints the catured group, not the whole match.
+`extract` only prints the catured group, not the whole match.

 * Can't you use `sed` for this?